-Criteria JORC Code explanation • Commentary • over 5cm intervals using probe-specific K-factors.
+Criteria JORC Code explanation Commentary over 5cm intervals using probe-specific K-factors.
 These intervals were subsequently composited to 1m intervals.
-Disequilibrium studies done in 2008 on 22 samples derived from the nearby Tumas 1 and 2 zones by ANSTO Minerals indicated that the U 238 decay chains of the wider Tumas deposit, of which Tumas 3 is part, are within an analytical error of \pm 12% and considered to be in secular equilibrium.
-Chemic cal assay data • • • Geochemical samples were derived from Reverse Circulation (RC) drilling at intervals of 1m.
+Disequilibrium studies done in 2008 on 22 samples derived from the nearby Tumas 1 and 2 zones by ANSTO Minerals indicated that the U238 decay chains of the wider Tumas deposit, of which Tumas 1E is part, are within an analytical error of ± 12% and considered to be in secular equilibrium.
+Chemical assay data Geochemical samples were derived from Reverse Circulation (RC) drilling at intervals of 1m.
 Samples were split at the drill site using a riffle splitter to obtain a 1kg sample from which 120g was pulverized to produce a subset for XRF-analysis.
 Prior to 2020, drill samples were dispatched to ALS in Johannesburg, South Africa for uranium and sulphur analysis using pressed powder pellet XRF and Leco Furnace and Infrared Spectroscopy, respectively.
 15% of all uranium mineralised intersections were analysed.
-For the 2020 drilling program close to 100% of uranium mineralised intersections were analysed by handheld XRF in- house in the RMR laboratory.
+For the 2021 drilling program close to 80% of uranium mineralised intersections were analysed by handheld XRF inhouse in the RMR laboratory.
 The instrument was regularly checked by analysing standards.
 The samples were taken for confirmatory assay to be compared to the equivalent uranium values derived from down-hole gamma logging.
-The assay results have confirmed the equivalent uranium grades and are within an acceptable statistical error margin of 10%.
-Drilling techniques • Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple • RC infill drilling was used for the Tumas 3 campaign.
+Previous assay results from the area have confirmed the equivalent uranium grades and are within an acceptable statistical error margin of 10%.
+Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple RC infill drilling was used for the Tumas 1E campaign.